 State-of-the-art labs and technology for hands-on learning and research.
 The recently renovated Bowman-Oddy/Wolfe Hall complex has an instrumentation center and a variety of labs.
 Professional staff offer specialized training in how to use advanced instrumentation, including scanning electron microscopes and high-field NMR spectrometers.

 Networking.
 UToledo's bachelor of science in chemistry is certified by the American Chemical Society (ACS), a professional organization for chemical scientists.
 Join the award-winning student chapter of the ACS and participate in educational and professional development programs.

 Award-winning faculty.
-Faculty has been lauded for teaching, research and service to the profession and UT.
+Faculty has been lauded for teaching, research and service to the profession and UToledo.

 Many students who earn a bachelor's degree in chemistry go on to graduate programs or professional schools before entering the workforce.
 UToledo chemistry alumni have been accepted to some of the nation’s top graduate and medical schools, including the University of California at Berkeley, MIT, the University of Michigan, Penn State and Ohio State.